 We have raced at overseas venues including Zandvoort and Assen in Holland and at the Spa Summer Classic.

 The series has a wide variety of classes to cover all of the various models that have been produced by the Morgan Motor Company and those classes are framed to cater for the latest models through to near standard 4-cylinder engines.
 The choice is yours.

 Members of our Technical Committee are always happy to guide and advise on which class your Morgan is eligible for.

 There are around 60 registered competitors in the series: several have been racing in the Challenge since it began in 1985 and some are new drivers, either novices to the sport or who have migrated from other forms of motor sport or other race series.
 Some competitors drive to the circuit in their race cars on the day of the event, some camp, some overnight in a local B&B and others bring their cars on trailers behind motor homes.

 The variety of competitors is wide, both in age and occupations.
 The only qualifications you need are to be enthusiastic and sporting; commitment ranges from highly competitive to laid-back.
 The Morgan race series is one of the most friendly and if anyone has a problem with their car at a race meeting, advice and help are always on hand from fellow drivers and their crews.

 A Family Affair

 It is a credit to the successful format of the race series that several regular competitors today have been racing in it since the first event in 1985.
-One used to race in the 1960s and has recently joined the series with his son.
 There are several “children” now racing alongside their parents in the Morgan Challenge and there are several lady drivers so it is a fully inclusive and family affair.
 In fact it prides itself on being more than just a race series – it is a family of Morgan drivers.

 Spirit of Morgan Racing